ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

     - see https://github.com/nvim-treesitter/nvim-treesitter/issues/2846
 ### VIM-RHUBARB
 - rhubarb has GBrowse handler for github, open gh link in browser or copy to clipboard
-- used to use vim-gh-line, but rhubarb looks better
+- used to use `vim-gh-line`, but rhubarb looks better
 ### FLASH.NVIM
 - quickly jump to a word on screen, or quick select
-- similar plugins: vim-sneak, vim-easymotion
+- similar plugins: `vim-sneak,` `vim-easymotion`
 ### TABULAR
 - `:Tabularize /|`
     - autodetect lines above and below and align on `|` char